Conor McGregor beaten by Khabib Nurmagomedov as melee breaks out after fight

 Nurmagomedov said: "I don't understand how people can talk about how I jump on the cage.
 He talked about my religion, he talked about my country, he talked about my father.

 "He came to Brooklyn and he broke a bus, he almost killed a couple of people.
-What about this s**t?"
+What about this s***?"

 Nurmagomedov also told reporters that Russian President Vladimir Putin had called to congratulate him on the win.